 One of the most effective home-ownership protections is filing for Chapter 13 bankruptcy.
 A common misconception is that if you file for bankruptcy, you lose everything.
 The truth is you can usually keep your home, your car and other valuables.
 If you file for Chapter 13 bankruptcy, all your assets are protected.
 Through a reorganization plan approved by a bankruptcy judge, you’re obligated to repay all or a portion of your debts over a three-to-five year period.

 Another option is to file for Chapter 7 bankruptcy.
 Under Chapter 7, your entire debt is wiped out, but a bankruptcy trustee will sell your “non-protected” assets to pay creditors at least a portion of what’s owned.
-Most often though, you’ll be able to keep your home through a homestead exemption, your car and other essential assets.
+Most often though, you’ll be able to keep your home through a homestead exemption, your car and other essential assets like jewelry and gun can be protected during the bankruptcy filing.

 For more debt relief information or to arrange a phone or video-conference meeting, call the Law Offices of Steers & Associates at 800-824-5416, or email debt relief attorney Elena Steers, Elena@steerslawfirm.com or go to https://www.steerslawfirm.com.